pragyaai/ndna/_llm/FAQ.md

 Crucially, $\mathcal{L}$ integrates naturally with other nDNA components (curvature, belief fields) to offer a coherent audit of internal epistemic health, beyond what external validation sets can reveal.

-## How does the nDNA Cartograph provide a principled diagnostic for model merging and conceptual recombination in foundation models?
+✶ **How does the nDNA Cartograph provide a principled diagnostic for model merging and conceptual recombination in foundation models?**

-The **nDNA Cartograph** enables rigorous analysis of model merging by tracing how latent semantic genomes recombine at the manifold level—a task that scalar evaluation metrics or simple output comparison cannot meaningfully address.
+➠ The **nDNA Cartograph** enables rigorous analysis of model merging by tracing how latent semantic genomes recombine at the manifold level—a task that scalar evaluation metrics or simple output comparison cannot meaningfully address.
 In model merging {% cite matena2022merging ilharco2023editing %}, two pretrained models (e.g., culturally fine-tuned LLMs {% cite yang2024model %}) are fused, often via weight interpolation or parameter averaging.
 This creates a hybrid latent manifold $\mathcal{M}_{\text{merge}}$.

 The Cartograph reveals whether this hybrid manifold forms a coherent epistemic structure or suffers from conceptual collisions.
 For each merged model: